Boeing’s jet deliveries slowed further in March while order losses increased

 “We continue to work with our customers on the timing of their deliveries due to logistical challenges of visiting the U.S. amid the coronavirus outbreak,” Boeing stated.

-Following MAX cancellations the previous month, Boeing’s net order total of minus-119 airplanes last month brings the order tally for the year to minus-144 airplanes.
+Following MAX cancellations the previous month, Boeing’s net order total of minus-119 airplanes last month brings the order tally for the year to minus-147 airplanes.

 Half the March cancellations were by a single customer: large airplane lessor Avolon.
 Separate from the 150 cancellations, Boeing also removed another 139 MAXs from its order backlog based on an accounting rule that requires it to not count certain airline commitments that either have insufficient financial backing or a contract that’s not firmly binding.